nunhes/jekyll-github-netlify/README.md

 # numfioum
 A clean Jekyll install.
-Jekyll is a simple, blog-aware, static site generator perfect for personal, or organizational sites
+Jekyll is a simple, blog-aware, static site generator perfect for personal, or organizational sites.

-Using netlify to generate and scafollding
+Using netlify to generate and scafollding...